-In a time of change, difficulties are bound to arise.
-Psychologically and emotionally, there are three main reasons why we can then sometimes find ourselves unable to decide how move forward.
-The first of these is called overthinking.
+In times of change, difficulties are bound to arise.
+Psychologically and emotionally, there can then be three main reasons why we sometimes find it difficult to move forward.
+The first of these is overthinking.

-Overthinking is paralysis by analysis: endless flipping back and forth between the alternatives, wondering which one is best, but never actually doing any of them.
+Overthinking paralyses us with too much analysis: endlessly flipping back and forth between alternatives, wondering which is best, which is ‘right’, but never actually doing any of them.

 The classic example of this comes from Shakespeare’s play Hamlet.
-It is clear early on that Hamlet’s uncle has killed his father and married his mother.
-But instead of taking action Hamlet overthinks what to do: “Is it nobler,” he wonders, “to suffer the slings and arrows of outrageous fortune, or to take arms against a sea of troubles, and by opposing end them?”
-Might he succeed?
-Might he fail?
-Would death become an endless time “to sleep, perchance to dream”?
+It is clear, early on, that Hamlet’s uncle has killed his father and married his mother.
+But instead of taking rapid action to avenge the king, Hamlet overthinks: “Is it nobler,” he wonders, “to suffer the slings and arrows of outrageous fortune, or to take arms against a sea of troubles, and by opposing end them?”
+If he did take action would he succeed or fail?
+Would death become an endless time, “to sleep, perchance to dream”?

-As he dithers over whether “to be or not to be,” events move on around him until suddenly, oops!: “I am dead, Horatio.”
+While he dithers over whether “to be or not to be,” events move on around him, until suddenly… oops!: “I am dead, Horatio.”
+A wasted opportunity!

 We all recognise this, which is why we love the play.
 But the living death that Hamlet achieves by not taking action is worse than the actual death he eventually suffers anyway.
-By choosing to dither he accomplishes nothing and the play is a tragedy in the truest sense.
+By choosing to overthink and dither, Hamlet accomplishes nothing and the play is a tragedy in the truest sense.

-We would have lost a famous play, but Hamlet would have gained a more life-filled ending.
+If Hamlet had known this we would have lost a famous play but gained a more life-filled ending.